 His ‘journey’ as a winemaker has taken him around the world, as he’s followed his passion for making premium Pinot Noir and clean, elegant Chardonnay.
 He’s now settled in the Yarra Valley, where he sources the fruit for Journey Wines from a number of exceptional vineyard sites in both the Yarra Valley and Heathcote, and makes his wines at the Medhurst winery in the Yarra.

 Did somebody say Pinot?
 Yes, Pinotphiles, you will not be disappointed!
 Damian spent three whole years making nothing but Pinot during his time in Oregon in the USA.
 Let’s just say the two of them are now very well acquainted.
 And at only $34 a bottle, it’s exceptional value for money.

 Journey Wines also produces a slinky Chardonnay and a super smart Shiraz.
 Order online and get them all into you.

 Got a favourite Yarra Valley cellar door we haven’t mentioned here?
 Give ’em a shout out by leaving a comment below!

-This is a fabulous tour for just two guests celebrating a birthday that we hosted to the Yarra Valley.
+This is a fabulous tour for guests celebrating a birthday that we hosted to the Yarra Valley.
 Yarra Valley, just an hour out of Melbourne is a world class, cool climate wine region that is home to both boutique family owned wineries in addition to some well known estates such as Yering Station, Domaine Chandon and De Bortoli.
 This Yarra tour is well paced and relaxed offering unique and interesting cellar door experiences at each winery visited.
-The itinerary below is based on what our guests have chosen when they considered their wine preferences and what they wanted to see in the Yarra Valley.
+The

 Guests will enjoy informed commentary of the Yarra Valley wine region and wineries visited as they travel in a luxury Mercedes Valente complete with WiFi.